 This article reviews a subset of our process and results with Texas Instrument's DP83867CS Gigabit Ethernet PHY device.
 This device is packaged in a 7 mm2 48-pin QFN package with a 4.1 mm2 thermal pad.
 For this type of package, we have adopted a methodolology of creating SMD (solder mask defined) windows for the thermal pad.
 Our in-house CAE tool is Altium Designer, and we build our BTC footprint using their IPC Footprint Wizard followed by manual customizations for the thermal pad and some additional fine tuning of the footprint features.
 We find that we can quickly build customized BTC footprints in a matter of minutes using this process.

-You can read about this approach in this "Printed Circuit Design & Fab" article.
-The figure below is from the article and is representative of what we're trying to achieve:
+You can read about the SMD Window approach in this "Printed Circuit Design & Fab" article, and the figure below is from the article and is representative of what we're trying to achieve:

-- Reduce stand-off variability; improving reliability
+- Reduce stand-off variability and improve reliability

 Create the basic footprint

 The basic footprint with a single, monolithic thermal pad is shown in the figure below.
 Red is copper, and purple is solder mask.
 In Altium, we set the thermal pad's solder mask expansion to manual and a negative value to eliminate its definition.
 Remember that the solder mask is a negative image.
 We'll define the solder mask (windows) in the steps below

 Note that some manufacturers still recommend this basic footprint for their BTCs / QFN packages.
 We consider this a quick and dirty approach.
 The primary disadvantage with this approach is that solder can run down the via holes during reflow, create shorts on the wiring side, and also impact the quality of the connection to the thermal pad.